The Abbey School, Faversham: Transition to academy governance

 James was succeeded by Catrin Woodend after some months and oversaw the school's transition to an academy in 2011.
 Woodend also organised the building of the school's all-weather pitch which was completed in 2012.

-In 2018, Catrin Woodend announced her retirement and was succeeded by Dr Rowland Speller under whose leadership Ofsted downgraded the School's Ofsted rating from 'Good' to 'Inadequate' following their inspection in May 2022 citing significant concerns about safeguarding and in turn the leadership of the school.
+In 2018, Catrin Woodend announced her retirement and was succeeded by Dr Rowland Speller.

-The grading caused national media controversy, not least because the 2022 Ofsted report cited that the behaviour expectations in the school were 'oppressive' and that the level of 'compliance' expected from students did not support the culture of the school.
+In May 2022 Ofsted downgraded the School's rating from 'Good' to 'Inadequate' following their inspection citing concerns about safeguarding and in turn the leadership of the school.The grading caused national media controversy, not least because a significant part of the 2022 Ofsted report cited that the behaviour expectations in the school were 'oppressive' and that the level of 'compliance' expected from students did not support the culture of the school.
 Yet, just weeks later, the school reported record breaking A Level results and GCSE results.

-It raised questions in the national conciousness about whether high expectations were reasonable, particularly given the recent Covid pandemic.
-The school's own rules included sitting up straight, looking at the teacher when they are speaking, putting your hand up to answer a question and not talking when other are.
-At the start of every day the school controversially checks every child's uniform and equipment to ensure that they are 'ready to learn'.
+It raised questions in the national consciousness about whether basic expectations were reasonable, particularly given the recent Covid pandemic.
+The school's own rules included sitting up in lessons, paying attention when the teaching is speaking, putting hands up to ask questions and avoiding interuping others when they are speaking.
+At the start of every day, all staff and students meet together on the playground or in the canteen, so that staff can check uniform and equipment and that students and ensure that they are 'ready to learn'.

 Data published by the school in 2022 showed that the number of students leaving the school with Grade 5 or more in both English and Maths at GCSE had more than tripled compared to the year of the previous inspection (2017).
 Over the same period many more students were also receiving top A Level grades.

-Katharine Birbalsingh (Chair of the Government's Social Mobility Commissioner) when speaking about the inspection outcome on national news said 'Ofsted have sort of let us down really' (GB News, 27th Aug 2022).
-Rod Liddle, writing in The Spectator, penned an article entitled 'How to Run a School' (27th Aug 2022), applauding the school and highlighting the incongruence between the high academic outcomes of the school in the face of the highly critical Ofsted comments.
+Katharine Birbalsingh (Chair of the Government's Social Mobility Commissioner) when speaking about the inspection outcome on national news said 'Ofsted have sort of let us down really' (GB News, 27 August 2022).
+Rod Liddle, writing in The Spectator, penned an article entitled 'How to Run a School' (27 August 2022), applauding the school and highlighting the incongruence between the high academic outcomes of the school in the face of the highly critical Ofsted comments.

-Speller has been described by some as being similar to Nazi leader Adolf Hitler or Sith Lord Darth Vader.
+In April 2023 The Abbey School became part of The Howard Academy Trust.